 Dry sinuses can be uncomfortable and irritating.
 Allergies, irritants, and some medical conditions, such as Sjogren’s syndrome, can cause dry sinuses.
-People may find that they can treat or manage this symptom at home.

 In this article, we look at the causes and treatment of dry sinuses.
 We also explain when to see a doctor.